 I can see from different perspectives that I am a good problem solver providing solutions under challenging situations.
 If you allow me to elaborate, I can tell you…

 Though being a fresher for this industry, I’ve accomplished every task assigned to me exceptionally well.
-Whether you see my project report, qualification, or extra-curricular activities.
-I am a quick learner I must say.
+Whether you see my project report, qualifications, or extra-curricular activities.
+I am a quick learner, I must say.
 Right now that’s what I can tell you about my strengths.
-I’m sure I’ll explore myself more if you think me a better fit for this position.
+I’m sure I’ll explore myself more if I grab this opportunity.

-Also, answering this question with a shaking head would convey to the hiring manager that you feel you are perfect.
+Also, answering this question with a shaky head would convey to the hiring manager that you feel you are perfect.
 However, mentioning too many negatives about yourself can cause more harm than good.

-While preparing for this question before the interview, it is very essential that you identify your negatives and note down all of them.
+When preparing for this question before the interview, it is very essential that you identify your negatives and take notes.

-Tell your hiring manager how you are working on those weaknesses and ultimately turn them into your strength.
+Tell your hiring manager how you are working on those weaknesses and ultimately turn them into your strengths.

-In this case, again you can take help from colleagues who can suggest you some improvements.
-Always keep in mind, talking about your weakness actually adds up to your strength.
+In this case, again you can take help from colleagues who can suggest some improvements.
+Always keep in mind, talking about your weakness adds up to your strength.

 Sample Answers For Weaknesses

 Before I became manager, I used to avoid conflicts just to finish off my tasks quietly.
-I identified this as my weakness being a manager when I realized people expect you to talk what they want to hear.
-So arguments are not actually a problem but a different way to interpret.
-Since then, I am proactively trying to put-forth constructive opinions to build a stronger team and positive results.
+I identified this as my weakness being a manager when I realized people expect you to say what they want to hear.
+So arguments are not a problem but a different way to interpret.
+Since then, I am proactively trying to put forth constructive opinions to build a stronger team and positive results.

 Do you have any questions for us?

-This question is typically asked at the end of the interview but wait, it’s still not ended.
-You may feel at this point in time, “I’ve almost answered all the questions then why should I ask the hiring manager?”
+This question is typically asked at the end of the interview but wait, it’s still not over.
+You may feel at this point in time, “I’ve almost answered all the questions, then why should I ask the hiring manager?”

 If you’re feeling that way, you’re wrong.
 Answering NO to this question shows you are unwilling to know more about the opportunity, organization, or just not enthusiastic.

-While you are preparing for the interview, you can almost expect this question and better you prepare for it because it is a critical part of your conversation.
+When you prepare for the interview, you can almost expect this question and be better equipped for it because it is a critical part of your conversation.

 If you decide to say YES (and you should), never ask the things that will put you in trouble like:

 - What is the bonus policy? – This question sounds like you consider money more important than your job.
-Anyhow, while sitting for a CTC discussion, you’ll get a chance to ask this question actually making sense at that time.
+Anyhow, while sitting for a CTC discussion, you’ll get a chance to ask this question, eventually making sense at that time.

 - Will I get a regular promotion if I perform well? – This is a stupid question to ask.
-It will make your employer laugh actually.
+It will make your employer laugh.
 If you perform well, you’ll get promoted.
 This is the answer you’ll get.
-So better not to ask.
+So don’t ask.

-For this, prepare to select few important questions that’ll keep the discussion healthy and positive for both parties.
+To do this, select a few important questions that’ll keep the discussion healthy and positive for both parties.

 Below are some examples that will add value to your interaction with the recruiter.
-Remember to ask only a few of them as said earlier.
+Remember to ask only a few of them.

 - What opportunities does this company provide for learning new skills?

-- What are the challenges you’ve seen people facing for this job role?
+- What are the challenges you’ve seen people face in this job role?

-- What’s your expectation from me in the first few months of the recruitment?
+- What do you expect from me in the first few months of recruitment?

 - I’ve seen the job description, but it didn’t mention whether I’ll be working in the office or on-site.
 Is this the right time for you to tell me?

-- What type of hierarchy this company has?
+- What type of hierarchy does this company have?
 If I get selected, where do I fit in this big picture?

 - Can you tell me what projects are on priority?

-Asking such open-ended questions and showing your eagerness, actually drives them to believe in you as a better fit for this position.
+Asking such open-ended questions showing your eagerness drives them to believe in you as a suitable candidate.

 These non-technical questions have their own importance either for pharma interviews or any other.
 A lot of these questions are the deciders of whether you are professionally cooked enough.

 Therefore, it is critical for you to prepare the answers well in advance with an apt thought process.
-You can refer to a sample job description format here.
+You can refer to the sample job description format here.

 These are the most common and frequently asked questions in an interview.
-If you feel to add any other questions or want to reflect your thoughts on this, comment below.
+If you feel like adding any other questions or want to reflect your thoughts on this, comment below.